keyshade-xyz/keyshade/docs/integration/platforms/set-up-with-vercel.md

 _Your Vercel deployments are now securely powered by Keyshade — no manual environment variable configuration, no secrets in your repository, and seamless environment management across all deployment stages._

-> Ready to explore more integrations?
-Check out [Integrations Hub](/docs/integrations)!
+> Using AWS Lambda?
+Check out our [AWS Lambda Integration Guide](/docs/integration/platforms/set-up-with-aws.md) to securely manage secrets in your serverless functions.